angelsoftph/nodegql/README.md

-Just run `npm install` and then `npm run dev`.
+Just run `npm install` and then `node index`.
 This will launch a GraphQL server at http://localhost:9000/graphql

 Here are some test queries that you can try: